The Gunny Sack

 spinach artichoke spaghetti squash with chicken in skillet

 Season with salt and pepper to taste.
-Serve with additional shredded Parmesan.
+Garnish with additional shredded Parmesan.

 close up of spinach artichoke spaghetti squash with chicken

-1. How can I lower the fat and/or calories in this recipe?
-Try making this with fat-free half-n-half, low-fat cream cheese BUT keep in mind that any substitutions may change the flavor and texture of the spinach artichoke spaghetti squash.
+You can try making this with fat-free half-n-half, low-fat cream cheese, BUT keep in mind that any substitutions may change the flavor and texture of the spinach artichoke spaghetti squash.

-5. We don’t like spaghetti squash.
+We don't like spaghetti squash.
 What can we use instead?
-Use cooked angel hair pasta instead.

 spinach artichoke chicken spaghetti squash with chicken

-Easy Spinach Artichoke Spaghetti Squash with Chicken recipe is a delicious low carb comfort food full of veggies!
-Your family won’t even miss the pasta!
+This easy Spinach Artichoke Spaghetti Squash recipe with chicken is a delicious comfort food that is full of veggies and flavor!

 ↑ Click stars to rate!